Maria Eduarda Sizzles In Lacy Lingerie Set, Shows Off Her Thick Thighs

 “You are the sexiest model in the world.
 I can’t tell you in words how much I adore you, baby,” one of her fans commented.

 “Oh wow, you are impressively beautiful.
-I love your lingerie as well as your smile,” another user chimed in.
+I love your lingerie and your smile,” another user chimed in.

 “Wonderful and sexy pic.
 Thank you for sharing it with us.
 Your body is a work of art,” a third admirer remarked, adding a kiss emoji.